On the Noisy Gradient Descent that Generalizes as SGD: Discussion

 \section{Discussion}

-\paragraph{Benefits of Gaussian gradient noise} The continuous stochastic differential equations (SDEs) have been widely used for approximating and analyzing the discrete SGD iterations~\cite{li2017stochastic,hu2017diffusion,orvieto2019continuous}.
+\textbf{Benefits of Gaussian gradient noise}~ The continuous stochastic differential equations (SDEs) have been widely used for approximating and analyzing the discrete SGD iterations~\cite{li2017stochastic,hu2017diffusion,orvieto2019continuous}.
 For SGD, this continuous approximation only hold in weak sense~\cite{li2017stochastic}.
 For Gaussian MSGD, however, a strong convergence can be established between the discrete iterations and the continuous SDEs.
-We provide a proof in Supplementary Materials, Section~\ref{sec:pf-strong-converge}.
+This is discussed more in Supplementary Materials, Section~\ref{sec:pf-strong-converge}.
 The strong convergence guarantees a path-wise closeness between the discrete iterations and the continuous paths, beyond the close behavior at the level of probability distributions guaranteed by weak convergence.
 This advantage of Gaussian MSGD might account for its observed faster convergence.

-\paragraph{The importance of the gradient matrix $\down_{\theta} \Lcal (\theta)$} Consider the MSGD-Bernoulli/Fisher and the \emph{GLD diag} from~\cite{zhu2018anisotropic}, empirical studies show that the MSGD-Bernoulli/Fisher generalize well as SGD, while the GLD diag performs much worse.
+\textbf{The importance of the gradient matrix $\grad_{\theta} \Lcal (\theta)$}~ Consider the MSGD-Bernoulli/Fisher and the \emph{GLD diag} from~\cite{zhu2018anisotropic}, empirical studies show that the MSGD-Bernoulli/Fisher generalize well as SGD, while the GLD diag performs much worse.
 In the MSGD-Bernoulli/Fisher the sampling noises have independent components, and in the GLD diag the gradient noise has independent components.
 Though the compared algorithms all discard certain ``dependece'' in their noises, the MSGD-Bernoulli/Fisher keep the full information of the gradient matrix, while the GLD diag severally destroys its structure.
 We thus conjecture that the gradient matrix contains key information for the regularization induced by noises.